izniburak/nur/README.md

 [![Latest Unstable Version](https://poser.pugx.org/izniburak/nur-core/v/unstable.svg)](https://packagist.org/packages/izniburak/nur)
 [![License](https://poser.pugx.org/izniburak/nur/license.svg)](https://packagist.org/packages/izniburak/nur)

-> Nur Framework has been created by using some most popular parts of the popular PHP Frameworks like Laravel and Symfony.
+> Nur Framework has been created and adapted by using some most popular parts of the popular PHP Frameworks like Laravel and Symfony.
 > So, It can be a preference for your small (maybe medium) projects.
 If you say "I'll make a bigger project.", I suggest you use a full-stack framework. :) e.g: Laravel, Symfony...

 ### features